 - We are here for everyone, day and night.

-We serve all Washingtonians: kids, the elderly, adults, even pets*.
+We serve all Washingtonians: kids, the elderly, and adults.
 We have access to more than 140 languages (Language Line) in addition to TTY relay access for the hearing impaired.
 We serve over 75,500 callers each year.
 We are always open—even on holidays!

 - We are free and confidential.